layervault/ase.rb/README.md

 # ASE.rb

 A general purpose library for reading and writing Adobe Swatch Exchange files in Ruby.
-ASE files can be used across the entire Adobe suite (Photoshop, Illustrator, etc).
+ASE files can be used across the entire Adobe Creative Suite (Photoshop, Illustrator, etc).

 ## Installation